ballerina-platform/ballerina-dev-website/lang-ref/part2.md

 Coord c = <Coord>j.cloneReadOnly( );
 ```

-## Converting to User-defined Type: cloneWithType
+## Converting to user-defined type: cloneWithType

 There is another way of converting from JSON to a user-defined type.